martanto/DashVolcano/README.md

 This is a project about volcano data analytics, done in collaboration with the Earth Observatory of Singapore (see also <a href= https://researchdata.ntu.edu.sg/dataverse/dashvolcano> here </a>).

 DashVolcano is an app, to be downloaded and ran locally on one's computer.
-It create a visual interface, to jointly display volcanic data from two major databases:
+It creates a visual interface, to jointly display volcanic data from two major databases:
 (1) the Geochemistry of Rocks of the Oceans and  Continents (GEOROC, https://georoc.eu/georoc/new-start.asp) of the Digital Geochemistry Infrastructure (DIGIS), and
 (2) the Volcanoes of the World (VOTW) of the Smithsonian’s Global Volcanism Program (GVP, https://volcano.si.edu/).